 Statement of Academic Conduct and Support Systems

 Plagiarism – presenting someone else’s ideas as your own, either verbatim or recast in your own words – is a serious academic offense with serious consequences.
 Please familiarize yourself with the discussion of plagiarism in SCampus in Section 11, Behavior Violating University Standards.
 Other forms of academic dishonesty are equally unacceptable.
-See additional information in SCampus and university policies on scientific misconduct.
+See additional information in SCampus and university policies on research and scholarship misconduct.

 A number of USC’s schools provide support for students who need help with scholarly writing.
 Check with your advisor or program staff to find out more.
 Students whose primary language is not English should check with the American Language Institute, which sponsors courses and workshops specifically for international graduate students.
 The Office of Disability Services and Programs provides certification for students with disabilities and helps arrange the relevant accommodations.
 If an officially declared emergency makes travel to campus infeasible, USC Emergency Information will provide safety and other updates, including ways in which instruction will be continued by means of blackboard, teleconferencing, and other technology.